sowrhoop/cipher-blue/README.md

 ## Privacy Mode

-Cipherblue’s privacy mode is enabled by default.
+Cipherblue privacy is enforced.
 It blocks camera/microphone drivers, disables Bluetooth/WWAN radios, and pulls in the VPN killswitch.

-- Disable and revert (persist across reboots):
-  - `systemctl disable --now cipher-privacy.target`
-- Re-enable:
-  - `systemctl enable --now cipher-privacy.target`
 - What it does:
   - Runtime-blacklists modules `uvcvideo`, `snd_usb_audio`, `snd_hda_intel`, `v4l2loopback` in `/run/modprobe.d/cipher-privacy.conf` and attempts to unload them
   - `rfkill block bluetooth` and `rfkill block wwan`